BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 # Package Shipping Model and Script examples

-There are many challenges when working with Endevor's package shipping.
+There are a few challenges when working with Endevor's package shipping.
 One Package shipment can submit up to 4 jobs, depending on the transmission tool used.
-If you are shipping to and from multiple sites, it becomes difficult to track the site names and packages to the job outputs.
+If you are shipping to and from multiple sites, there are some things you can do to make it easier to track job outputs to the site names and packages that spawned them.

-There are many parts to the package shipping process.
-It can be confusing to know where to insert the new code you want to include.

 Objects from the Endevor CSIQSENU library are standard [IBM File Tailoring Skeletons](https://www.ibm.com/docs/en/zos/3.1.0?topic=reference-defining-file-tailoring-skeletons), whereas objects from Endevor's CSIQOPTN libary use a syntax that is unique to package shipping.